jurdanetac/mls/README.md

 ## features wishlist
 - **PRIORITY**: Save form state on localStorage so that it persists on page refresh
 - **PRIORITY**: Send contact/opportunity creation request to GHL webhook
+- **PRIORITY**: Change the FieldInputs to be normal inputs again
+- Allow unknown asking price for off markets
 - Change form to be a React hook
 - Tab-separated text textarea parser
 - Basic styling